 FIRE Early Retirement Calculator

 Calculates how many years until you reach financial independence and can retire early using the FIRE framework.
-Use it to test the impact of your savings rate, spending level, and chosen FIRE target on your timeline.
+Use it to test the impact of your annual savings, spending level, and chosen FIRE target on your timeline.

 About this calculator